Areas of expertise

 • Don't use your foremen or supervisors or plant superintendents to monitor and

 These are the reasons why these approaches rarely, if ever work.
-It is also the reason why High Risk Operators continue to thrive in industry.
+It is also the reason why LTHROs continue to thrive in industry.

 Admittedly, there are situations when a corporation has an employee or a small number of employees that are exceptional and can keep the organization or a portion of it "clean".
-Unfortunately it is rare and in a large multinational organization, it is often hit and miss at best.
+Unfortunately it is rare and in a large multinational organization, it can be hit and miss.

 A